jbeck018/howlerops/backend-go/DEPLOYMENT_README.md

 ## What You're Deploying

-**SQL Studio Backend** is a Go-based API service that provides:
+**Howlerops Backend** is a Go-based API service that provides:
-- REST API for SQL Studio frontend
+- REST API for Howlerops frontend
 - User authentication (JWT)
 - Query history and saved queries
 - Cloud sync functionality